 Partner Robot, as its name suggests, is a robot that assists people with a combination of caring and intelligence.

 Toyota has been working to develop commercially viable "partner robot" by building on its expertise in the field of industrial robotics and applying cutting-edge technology from areas such as the automotive industry and IT.
-Remaining loyal to the philosophy of Sakichi Toyoda and Kiichiro Toyoda, which is to "contribute to the world and to people by enriching society through manufacturing".

 The Human Support Robot (HSR) is being developed to assist people in their everyday activities.
 In the future, the HSR will coexist with family members in the home, providing support to improve living conditions and the overall quality of life.